Pet Licenses are available at the police department. Please bring with you proof of their last rabies shot.

 Residential Telephone.
 Available through various local providers.

-Shed-type structure, boat dock, steps, detached fence, or other minor construction. listed in the City Ordinances as "Non-accessory Structures." $75.00 fee.
+Shed-type structure or fence, listed in OSMC 17.50.115 as "Non-accessory Structures."
+Application requires a $75 fee.
 Includes any structure independent of the principal structure or on undeveloped real property.
-Some of these must go through the SEPA process.
 Standards and application procedures are available at the Permit Office.

 Shoreline Substantial Development.
 Includes any construction over a fair market value of $6,416 as defined in the Shoreline Management Act and requires a permit.
 Includes, docks, bulkheads, etc. Costs vary according to the work being proposed.
 See 18.06.050 Permit fees.
 Call the Planning Department at 360-940-7489 for further information.